Death Procedures and All Death Expenses in Singapore

 - Deliver the body to the location of the wake

-You should preferably engage a funeral director after you obtain a CCOD or at the same time you obtain a Death Certificate.
+You should preferably engage a funeral director at the same time you obtain a death certificate.
 This is so that he/she can start making the funeral arrangements as soon as possible.

 If the deceased’s estate is worth more than $50,000, the executor (if the deceased made a will) or the administrator (if the deceased did not make a will) can claim a reimbursement of funeral expenses under section 67 of the Probate and Administration Act.